JulianLeonBaroi/Tetris-Electronika-60-24/README.md

 </p>
 <p>
   <h2> Credits </h2>
-  I want to thank those people from whom I had taken help or used their resources. <br>
+  I want to thank those people from whom I had taken help or used their resources.
+I also want to mention internet materials.<br>
   <b>Github</b> <br>
   1. <a href = "https://github.com/andykras">Andrey Krasnov</a> <br>
      His work: <a href = "https://github.com/andykras/OT60">OT60</a> <br>